lillapulay/lillapulay/README.md

 ## 💻 What I’m up to

-🗺️ Working at [Esri Nederland](https://www.esri.nl/nl-nl/home) as an Engineer, building very *spatial* applications using mostly React, https://vitejs.dev, the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/), and the [Calcite Design System](https://developers.arcgis.com/calcite-design-system/)
+🗺️ Working at [Esri Nederland](https://www.esri.nl/nl-nl/home) as an Engineer, building very *spatial* applications using mostly React, Vite, the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/), and the [Calcite Design System](https://developers.arcgis.com/calcite-design-system/)
 🐍 Learning Python, one slither at a time
 🏗️ Rebuilding my portfolio with Next.js.
 Total overkill for a small site — so naturally, I’m doing my best to make it spiral out of control
 🤔 Cooking up a side project idea with Angular — I really enjoyed working with this framework and want to dive deeper into its bells and whistles